Best Gravity Water Filters for Backpacking and Hiking 2026

 Just as an experiment, I took the MSR filter and attached it to the Platypus Gravityworks system.
 Now that combination is far and away the best possible backpacking gravity filter possible.
 Only one problem, it is not available in that setup.

-In this review, the Platypus Gravityworks is the best gravity filter for backpacking and hiking due to its ease of use, its lightweight, and superior quality.
+In this review, the Platypus Gravityworks is the best gravity filter for backpacking and hiking due to its ease of use, lightweight, and superior quality.

-Overall, here are the best gravity filters for hiking, backpacking, and camping for 2024:
+Overall, here are the best gravity filters for hiking, backpacking, and camping for 2026:

 Another one of the Best Backpacking Gear Reviews from BikeHikeSafari.